msunji/fsopen-2022/part3/phonebook-backend/README.md

 # FS Open Part 3 - Exercises 3.1-3.6

+Here is a link to the deployed project: https://dry-lake-27756.herokuapp.com/

 ## Exercise 3.1

 - [x] Implement a Node app that returns a hardcoded list of phonebook entries from the address `http://localhost:3001/api/persons`.